linkslice/ZenPacks.community.Infoblox/README.md

-Zenpack for monitoring Infoblox appliances
+Zenpack for monitoring Infoblox appliances.

+I'm not a storage expert so if you see something that should be better - please let me know!